pemb/siphash/README.md

 cycle, because the `init_ready` signal is asserted before `hash_ready`.
 If this happens, the `hash_ready` output will be asserted for a single clock cycle, as soon as the previous hash calculation is complete.

+## Test bench

+The included `Makefile` requires ghdl.
+Run make to compile:

+    make

+To run the test bench, run

+    make run

+which should print `test vector ok` if everything goes right.
+If any hashes fail, assertion error messages should be triggered.

 ## Implementation and performance considerations